 You can also play workout games at the gym.
 Take a hula hoop, football, basketball and challenge your workout partner to a fun workout game.

 Believe That You Can Do It

 Belief is a big part of getting motivated.
 The universe loves a believer.
-Think about it, if you want to go out and take a walk in the park, you have to believe that is possible first.
+Think about it, if you want to go out and start exercising outdoors, you have to believe that is possible first.
 Otherwise, you might not even try to do it.
 Same as motivation, belief is a feeling that you have to cultivate.
 You do that by positive affirmations (proven methods to improve your self-confidence and determination) and by setting small goals that give you a confidence boost.

 Make It A Habit